Bateristico/nodejs-news-api/Readme.md

 1. Download the repository
 2. Fill the env variable with the API key needed and the port
+3. Run `npm install` on the termilan from the root directory to install all dependecies
-3. Run `npm start` on the terminal from the root directory
+4. Run `npm start` on the terminal from the root directory
-4. Open the browser for localhost:port
+5. Open the browser for localhost:port
-5. Alternatively you can use it as microservice by using the command `docker-compose up` from the root directory
+6. Alternatively you can use it as microservice by using the command `docker-compose up` from the root directory
-6. Run `npm run test` to run the test file
+7. Run `npm run test` to run the test file

 ## Others